-Equipment is an extremely valuable asset for businesses in the landscape industry.
+Landscaping equipment is an extremely valuable asset for businesses in the green industry.
 Not only do these tools represent a large capital investment (or monthly rental expense) for any company but they also enable crews of all sizes to accomplish a tremendous amount of work each day.
 Without them, it would be nearly impossible for landscaping companies to service clients and complete projects in a timely manner.
 That’s why it’s vital for companies to keep their equipment in peak condition.
 However, keeping equipment running its best is often easier said than done.

 According to Greenius, up to 6% of a landscaping company’s revenue is spent repairing and replacing broken equipment.
 Some of that expense is inevitable; however, there are a few simple tactics you can take to reduce this number and improve your equipment’s service life.
-Below are the top 3 ways to extend the life of your equipment and keep your operations running efficiently:
+Below are the top 3 ways to extend the life of your landscaping equipment and keep your operations running efficiently:

 Perform periodic maintenance